Roast Prime Rib

-Have yourself a Merry Little Christmas with something easy yet elegant to prepare,
+Have yourself a Merry Little Christmas with something easy yet elegant to prepare.

-sprinkled with plenty of time to enjoy your guests this holiday season,
+Sprinkled with plenty of time to enjoy your guests this holiday season.

-a perfectly cooked Roast Prime Rib of Beef.
+A perfectly cooked Roast Prime Rib of Beef.

 As a main course at a dinner party, or on a buffet, Prime Rib is always a show stopper and works well with a diverse variety of side dishes too.

 - 10 pound Prime Rib of Beef with Rib Bones

 - 2 seven inch stems fresh rosemary, leaves removed then chopped finely

 - 1 small bunch thyme, leaves removed from stems, chopped

 - 6 leaves fresh sage, chopped fine